Shifted Symplectic Geometry by Examples: Shifted symplectic 1-stacks

 Assume that $\mathcal{X}=|X_\bullet|$, for $X_\bullet$ a smooth groupoid.\footnote{The same works for $X_\bullet$ a smooth $n$-groupoid.} Then

 The internal differential is now $\delta + \widecheck{\partial}$, and the de Rham differential is still $d=d_{dR}$.

-\begin{Remark} The first equivalence in the above equation comes from a smooth descent result (see \cite{PTVV}), while the second one is a standard computation of homotopy colimts of cosimplicial diagrams. \end{Remark}
+\begin{Remark} The first equivalence in the above equation comes from a smooth descent result (see \cite{PTVV}), while the second one is a standard computation of homotopy colimits of cosimplicial diagrams. \end{Remark}

 For underived smooth stacks we have the following assumptions: $X_n$ is underived, not stacky and smooth.
 Therefore the complexes $\Tang_{X_n} \simeq T_{X_n}$ and $\Cotang_{X_n} \simeq \Omega^1_{X_n}$ are concentrated in degree 0.
 In this case we also have that $\delta = 0$, so we only have $\widecheck{\partial}$ and $d$.
 Thus we can draw the graded mixed de Rham complex as